Introduction to Numerical Analysis: Linear Systems of Equations

 The Gauss-Seidel Method

 The Gauss-Seidel method offers a slight modification to the Jacobi method which can cause it to converge faster.
 In the Gauss-Seidel method, the system is solved using forward substitution so that each component uses the most recent value obtained for the previous component.
 This is different from the Jacobi method where all the components in an iteration are calculated based on the previous iteration.
-First notice that a linear system Ax=b of size n can be written as:
+First notice that a linear system of size can be written as:

 The left hand side can be decomposed as follows: